HeleneHjort/Socialdata/Analysis.md

 />
     <figcaption>Fig 2: .</figcaption>
 </figure>
 Although there is an increase in new business startups, not all of them survive.
-80% of all startups in the US fail, with health tech and e-commerce being some of the most challenging industries to succeed in.
+80% of all startups in the US fail, with health tech and e-commerce being some of the most challenging industries to succeed in [4](https://www.demandsage.com/startup-failure-rate/){:target="_blank"}{:rel="noopener noreferrer"}.
 This article mainly looks at companies that are still open, as 86.5% of companies are operating.
 <figure>
     <embed
        type="text/html"